KhronosGroup/glTF/extensions/Khronos/KHR_glsl_joint_buffer/README.md

 ## Dependencies

-Written against the glTF draft 1.0 spec plus KHR_glsl_shader_versions.
+Written against the [glTF 1.0 specification](#references) plus [KHR_glsl_shader_versions](#references).

 ## Overview

 This extension defines an new uniform semantic to enable joint uniform buffers.

-The glTF 1.0 spec only allows joint arrays.
+The [glTF 1.0 specification](#references) only allows arrays with joint matrices which are stored as regular uniform vectors.
+The [GLSL 1.0 ES specification](#references) requires a minimimum of 128 uniform vectors, but there is no guarantee a GPU will support more than 128 uniform vectors.
+Even if no other uniforms are used at all, a limit of 128 uniform vectors would limit the number of 4x4 joint matrices to just 32.
 Not only does this significantly limit the number of joints per skin, updating a joint array is also not as efficient as updating a uniform buffer on modern GPUs.
+So even when using a GPU that supports many more uniform vectors, it is more efficient to updated a single uniform buffer per skin, in particular if the same skin is used for multiple meshes.

 ## Extension

-Usage of the extension must be listed in the `extensionsUsed` array.
+Usage of the extension must be listed in the glTF `extensionsUsed` array.

 ```javascript
 "extensionsUsed" : [